SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 **Baseline**

-We expect cloud providers to use ECC memory.
+Cloud providers should use ECC memory.
-Memory oversubscription is not recommended.
+Memory oversubscription should not be used.
-It is allowed to specify half GiBs (e.g. 3.5), though this is discouraged for larger memory sizes (>= 10GiB).
+It is allowed to specify half GiBs (e.g. 3.5), though this is should not be done for larger memory sizes (>= 10GiB).

 **No ECC**